James Kirby is a Chancery barrister specialising in trusts and estates, mental capacity, inheritance claims and private client taxation.

 Private Client: Non-Contentious

 James regularly advises trustees, personal representatives and beneficiaries on matters concerning trusts and estates, including tax matters.
+His experience includes:

-- Advising on the effect of a conditional revocation clause in a will
+- Effect of a conditional revocation clause.

 - Bar Professional Training Course (Outstanding), City Law School (2017)